MrBennySolomon/Lost-And-Found---Final-Project/README.md

 ---------
 ![lost-and-found-diagram-screenshot](https://user-images.githubusercontent.com/53153372/230718763-d9b18ec5-e27c-424b-8cf6-69c8f86aecd1.png)
 ---------------------------------------------------------------------------------------------
 #### ◯ Home Page               - the user have navbar, body and footer.
 #### ◯ Add Item Page           - the user can add items name and location to the database.
 #### ◯ Edit Item Page          - the user can edit items name and location.
 #### ◯ Delete Item Page        - the user can delete item from the database.
 #### ◯ Search Item Page        - the user can search items and press "Take Me" button.
+#### ◯ percentage progress bar - for unity and axios
 ---------------------------------------------------------------------------------------------
 #### technologies used : react / react-router-dom / useState / useEffect / useRef / useContext / useNavigate / useParams / JavaScript / css / html
 ---------------------------------------------------------------------------------------------